nitrictech/docs/docs/reference/python/v0/collection/collection-doc-collection.md

 ---
 title: Python - collection.doc.collection()
-description: Gets a reference to a child collection on a document.
+description: Reference for Nitric's Python library - Gets a reference to a child collection on a document.
 ---

 Gets a reference to a child collection on a document.